|18 November 2018 23:59 hrs||Deadline to have arranged your supervisor. (Meaning that your supervisor has accepted your request for supervision.)|

 No later than March 17th your supervisor provides feedback on your first version.
 You have about a month to revise the first version both on the basis of this feedback, and your own progressive insights on topics, writing style and physical form of your thesis.

 No later than April 21th (23.59h) you submit the final version.
 Submission of your final version is only possible between 15 March, and no later than 21 April (23.59h., but earlier is better).
+Missing the deadline for the final version implies you are not allowed to finish your bachelor thesis in the current academic year.
 See also: Thesis > Documents and Forms and Thesis > File Naming for submission guidelines.

 No later than May 26th the education office provides the average grade of your supervisor and a second (and anonymous) assessor including concise feedback, see also: Thesis > Supervision and Assessment > Assessment Thesis.